 Another matter of consternation in this respect is the readiness of the airports.
 “If all of a sudden 20 to 30 charter flights land at Miami International Airport full of pharmaceuticals for distribution throughout the Americas, we’re going to have a challenge,” says Emir Pineda, the Manager of Aviation Trade and Logistics at Miami International Airport.
 The airways industry has jeopardized the normal functioning of the airline industry while pharmaceutical manufacturers are grappling with the problem posed by the shrinkage of cargo flights.

 The Good News

-Both government and private industry are now considering the prospects of increased cooperation to speed up the process of vaccine creation, production, and distribution.
+Both government and private industry are now considering the prospects of increased cooperation to speed up the supply chain of the Covid-19 vaccine and to speed up the process of vaccine creation, production, and distribution.
 This collaboration will be done both in the fields of research, development as well as financing.
 UPS has declared their plans for collaborating with vaccine producers to transport the vials for trials and manufacturing.
 They will also participate in the distribution process of the vaccine once it hits the market.
 Moreover, all the vaccines will not be available at once which will give the supply chain operators and manufacturers enough time to accelerate production and distribution.